Michelle Smith Howard

 Michelle holds a bachelor’s in political science from Southern University and A&M College.
 She also holds a master’s in early childhood special education and an educational specialist in educational leadership and administration from The George Washington University.

 Michelle credits her love for education to her mother, a retired public school teacher, and to her pre-Kindergarten teacher.
-Her favorite children’s books are The Snowy Day and Caps for Sale.
+Her favorite children’s books are The Snowy Day by Ezra Jack Keats and Caps for Sale by Esphyr Slobodkina.

 Maria McDonald graduated from the University of Notre Dame with a degree in History and Art History.
 After working in American Furniture and Folk Art at Sotheby’s in New York, she moved to Washington, DC to work at The Phillips Collection.
 Working in a museum setting helped Maria realize that her passion was using art as a lens to explore different cultures and explain history.
 She completed her Masters in Art History and earned her teaching degree in Social Studies at American University.
-Maria worked at Bishop O’Connell High School for nine years and taught a variety or courses, including AP Art History, AP European History, World History, Humanities, and Yearbook, while also chairing the Fine Arts Department.
-She joined the Kids’ First Years team in the spring of 2019 as a project manager for the Preschool Development Grant.
+Maria worked at Bishop O’Connell High School for nine years before joining the KFY team in the spring of 2019 as a project manager for the Preschool Development Grant.

 Milagro Yanes Benitez

-Milagro is an experienced Child Development Associate (CDA) Professional Development Specialist.
-Most recently, Milagro served as the Program Specialist for the Virginia Quality Initiative for the City of Alexandria.
-Milagro is a certified CLASS observer for Infants and Toddlers, a certified Early Intervention Specialist, and a registered child forensic interviewer.
+Milagro is an experienced Child Development Associate (CDA) Professional Development Specialist and served as the Program Specialist for the Virginia Quality Initiative for the City of Alexandria.
+Milagro is a certified CLASS observer, Early Intervention Specialist, and a registered child forensic interviewer.

-Milagro considers herself a lifelong learner and challenges herself to stay current in early childhood practices.
-She holds a bachelor’s in criminal justice, a master’s in early childhood education, and has completed master’s level coursework in child development.
+Milagro holds a bachelor’s in criminal justice, a master’s in early childhood education, and has completed master’s level coursework in child development.
 Currently, Milagro is continuing her education at Loyola University, completing courses in curriculum design and personalized instruction.

 Cecilia Garcia Meruvia